 “As a bank that has a vision of making a difference in the lives of millions of people throughout Indonesia, BTPN has answered these demands through Jenius,” said President Director of BTPN, Jerry Ng.

 An upcoming virtual bank

-Post achieving success in Thailand, TMRW by United Overseas Bank (UOB) is all set to launch its services in Indonesia under UOB's banking license by the end of 1st quarter of 2020.
-TMRW will replicate its success strategies in Thailand to acquire customers in Indonesia, becoming a direct competitor to Digibank by DBS.
+Post achieving success in Thailand, TMRW by United Overseas Bank (UOB) is all set to launch its services in Indonesia.
+The initiative will be under UOB’s banking license by the end of 1st quarter of 2020.
+TMRW will replicate its success strategies in Thailand to acquire customers in Indonesia.
+Thus, it will become a direct competitor to Digibank by DBS.

-In December 2019, Bank Negara Malaysia issues ‘Draft Framework for Virtual Banks.’
+In December 2019, Bank Negara Malaysia issues ‘Draft Framework for Virtual Banks’.
 The new framework places emphasis on having applicants serve an underserved market and project a path to profitability.
 A balanced approach to enable the admission of innovative virtual banks while safeguarding the consumers and the financial system.
-The Exposure Draft is issued together with the Application Procedures for New Licences under FSA and IFSA, and Application Procedures for Acquisition of Interest in Shares and to be a Financial Holding Company to provide clarity on the procedures and criteria involved in the application process to be a licensed person under the FSA and IFSA.
+The Exposure Draft is issued together with the Application Procedures for New Licences under FSA and IFSA, and Application Procedures for Acquisition of Interest in Shares.
+This is to provide clarity on the criteria for the application process under the FSA and IFSA.

-Currently, Malaysia has no regulatory frameworks to support virtual banking, the central bank plans to develop and deploy it by 2020, post which licenses are to be allocated based on operational merit.
+Currently, Malaysia has no regulatory frameworks to support virtual banking.
+The central bank plans to develop and deploy one by 2020.
+Subsequently, licenses are to be allocated based on operational merit.
 Companies eyeing for the proposed license include Grab; CIMB; Affin Bank Berhad; Hong Leong Bank; AmBank; Boost.